Windows Tweaks Logo Microsoft PC Help - 02 blue red

 If you try to delete or remove the page file directly in Explorer, Windows prevents this to ensure system stability.

-You can only delete or deactivate Pagefile.sys in a roundabout way (see instructions below) - but this involves risks.
+You can only delete or deactivate Pagefile.sys in a roundabout way (see instructions below) - but there are risks involved.

-Deactivating it can lead to system instability and crashes, not only if your system is under high memory utilization.
+Disabling can lead to system instability and crashes, not only if your system is under high memory usage.

 Deactivate Pagefile.sys (not recommended)